OCNE Is A Collaboration of 17 Oregon Nursing Programs

 The Oregon Consortium for Nursing Education (OCNE) is a partnership of eleven Oregon community colleges and six campuses of the OHSU School of Nursing with a shared curriculum taught at each of seventeen nursing program campuses.
 Through OCNE, Oregon nursing programs can dramatically expand their capacity and enrollment, and prepare graduates of these programs with the competencies to address the rapidly changing health care needs of Oregon’s aging and ethnically diverse population.

-Over 300 Students graduated from an OCNE School in 2020
+678 students graduated from an OCNE School in 2021

 OCNE transformed nursing education in Oregon.
 The consortium improved access to baccalaureate education, particularly in rural areas, and increased faculty opportunities for collaboration across campuses.
 We continue accepting new partner campuses.
 Clatsop Community College in Astoria admitted its first OCNE class in fall 2016.